 - Serves as a summary witness during the prosecution of alleged Medicaid fraud cases, as well as grand jury proceedings, motion hearing, and sentencing hearings.

 The above statements are intended to describe the general nature and level of work being performed by persons assigned to this title.
 They may not include all job duties performed by employees on this job title, and every position does not necessarily require these duties.

-Bachelor's degree from an accredited college or university with a major in accounting or a related field.
+- Bachelor's degree from an accredited college or university with a major in Accounting, Finance, Economics or Computer Science with data analysis.

 Preference will be given to applicants who possess one or more items below:

 Audit experience in medical claims and/or claims data.

 Certification as a CPA or a CFE (Certified Fraud Examiner).

 A criminal background check is completed on all candidates; employment is also contingent upon the completion and satisfactory results of the background investigation.
 Candidates that are being strongly considered for the position will also be required to submit a Department of Law employment application & waiver, Georgia Department of Revenue Tax Clearance letter and copies of official college transcripts.

 Due to the volume of applications received, we are unable to provide information on application status by phone or e-mail.
 All applicants will be considered, but may be screened for the preferred qualifications of the position, and may not necessarily receive an interview.